 Assessment strategies will encourage application to practice.
 This will be achieved through the use of varied strategies that draw on the student’s own areas of practice such as portfolio development, practice proposals, annotated bibliographies, simulation events, seminar presentations and self-determined contextual assignment topics.
-Lecturer, peer and self-assessment, including within virtual environments (e.g. HUB@QMU), will be an important component of approaches to formative and summative assessment.
+Lecturer, peer and self-assessment, including within virtual environments (eg HUB@QMU), will be an important component of approaches to formative and summative assessment.

 The unique individual contributions of students to the learning situation are an important learning resource.
-Sharing of knowledge by participants from diverse professional perspectives throughout the programme aims to focus and extend experience and understanding of different areas of practice and of postgraduate level study.
+Sharing of knowledge by participants from diverse professional perspectives throughout the course aims to focus and extend experience and understanding of different areas of practice and of postgraduate level study.

-For students undertaking the PgCert Person-centred Practice: Advanced Forensic Practice and to achieve the UKAFN ASET competencies, each student will identify an approved Preceptor from practice (PP) who can support and sign off competencies as supported by the CMO and Rape Task Force from Scottish Government, and the Deans of Sexual Offences Medicine from NHS Education Scotland.
+For students undertaking the PgCert Person-Centred Practice (Advanced Forensic Practice) and to achieve the UKAFN ASET competencies, each student will identify an approved preceptor from practice (PP) who can support and sign off competencies as supported by the CMO and Rape Task Force from Scottish Government, and the Deans of Sexual Offences Medicine from NHS Education Scotland.
 It is the learner’s responsibility to identify an appropriately qualified and updated PP who meets the UKAFN criteria for appropriate practice assessor/preceptor.

 Teaching hours and attendance

 Your attendance requirements at QMU will depend on the module you are studying.
 There is a mix of online and face-to-face teaching.
-The course it part-time and time commitment for the taught content of the will be 12 days, and initially this will start online.
+The course is part-time and time commitment for the taught content of the will be 12 days, and initially this will start online.

 - Introduction to Forensic Science (20 credits)